gevasiliou/thingit/readme.md

 You need to have node.js and npm (nodejs packet manager) installed in your machine to make ThingIt work.
 Also you need to install the followind nodejs modules:
-`npm install ws path http express body-parser`
+`npm install ws path http express body-parser yargs fs modbus-serial`

 ## Server Setup ##